Characterisation of Meyer sets via the Freiman--Ruzsa theorem: Quantitative estimates

+Let $\D'(K)$ denote the least value of $d$ for which Theorem \ref{thm:FR-2} holds.
+We have a quantitative estimate, analogous to the aforementioned result in \cite{Sanders-2012}.
+The following argument was pointed out to the author by Tom Sanders.

-\begin{proof} The following argument was pointed out to the author by Tom Sanders.
-It follows from the variant of Bogolyubov--Ruzsa lemma \cite{Sanders-2012} that $2A - 2A$ contains a proper symmetric GAP $Q$ of rank at most $d$ and size at least $2^{-d}\abs{A}$, where $d = \log^{6+o(1)} K$.
+\begin{proposition} For each $K \geq 2$ we have $\D'(K) = \log^{6+o(1)}(2K)$. \end{proposition} \begin{proof} It follows from the variant of Bogolyubov--Ruzsa lemma in \cite{Sanders-2012} that $2A - 2A$ contains a proper symmetric GAP $Q$ of rank at most $d$ and size at least $2^{-d}\abs{A}$, where $d = \log^{6+o(1)} K$.
 Let $R$ be the $d$-dimensional progression obtained by halving all sidelengths of $Q$ (we may assume without loss of generality that they are all even), and let $F$ be a maximal subset of $A$ such that all of the sets $x + R$ ($x \in F$) are disjoint.
-Then $A \subset F+R-R \subset F+Q$ and $\abs{F} \leq 2^{O(d)}$. \end{proof}
+Then $A \subset F+R-R \subset F+Q$ and $\abs{F} \leq 2^{O(d)}$. \end{proof} \begin{remark} If it was not for the condition $Q \subset 2A-2A$ in Theorem \ref{thm:FR-2}, we could infer Proposition \ref{prop:FR-2} directly from the bound $\D(K) \leq \log^{3+o(1)}(2K)$ using the same argument as in Section \ref{sec:Additive}. \end{remark}

 \begin{corollary} Let $A \subset \RR^{\ee}$ be a relatively dense set and suppose that $A - A$ is uniformly discrete.
-Then $A \subset M+F$ where $M$ is a cut-and-project set with $O\bra{ \ee \log \frac{D^+(A-A)}{D^{-}(A)}}$ internal dimensions. \end{corollary} \begin{proof} We follow the proof of Theorem \ref{thm:main}, keeping track of bounds and using Theorem \ref{thm:FR-2} in place of Theorem \ref{thm:FR}.

-Restricting our attention to sufficiently large $N$, we may assume that $K \leq 4^d D^{+}(A-A)/D^{-}(A)+1$.
-By Theorem \ref{thm:FR-2} we may take $\dd \leq \log^{6+o(1)} K$.
+Then $A \subset M+F$ where $M$ is a cut-and-project set with at most $ \D'\bra{2^d {D^+(A-A)}/{D^{-}(A)}+1}$ internal dimensions and $F$ is a finite set. \end{corollary} \begin{proof} We follow the proof of Theorem \ref{thm:main}, keeping track of bounds and using Theorem \ref{thm:FR-2} in place of Theorem \ref{thm:FR}.
+Restricting our attention to sufficiently large $N$, we may assume that $K \leq 2^d D^{+}(A-A)/D^{-}(A)+1$.
+By Theorem \ref{thm:FR-2}, we may take $\dd \leq \D'(K)$.
 It remains to recall that the number of internal dimensions of the cut-and-project set produced in the argument does not exceed $\dd$. \end{proof}